ERSEA Level One Course: Understanding the Fundamentals

 ERSEA Competency-Based Certification Review and Exam

 The ERSEA Certification Review and Exam is a day and half session designed to prepare each participant for the comprehensive ERSEA Certification Exam.
 The Exam includes 100 questions that were designed to test each participants skills, knowledge and understanding of the ERSEA process.
-Upon satisfactory completion of the Certification process, the ERSEA Certification will be good for a three (3) year period.
-After 3 years, it must be renewed by the completion of a Review session and successful completion of an ERSEA Exam.
+Upon satisfactory completion of the Certification process, the ERSEA Certification will be good for a two (2) year period.
+After 2 years, it must be renewed by the completion of a Review session and successful completion of an ERSEA Exam.